Viva preparation and practice

-This participative workshop provides third and fourth year DPhil students with information about the viva, guidance on planning a pro-active approach to it, and opportunities to practise.
+This participative workshop provides third and fourth year DPhil students with information about the viva, guidance on planning a pro-active approach to it, and opportunities to practice.

-- Look at the rules and expectations of the viva exam
+The course will look at the rules and expectations of the viva exam and identify and practise practical ways to prepare.

 Dr Melanie Ghoul, Department of Zoology